 Socio-cultural change in conflict and post conflict settings: five decades of giving birth in Cambodia

-This paper explores the changing experience of giving birth in Cambodia over a 53-year period.
-During this time, Cambodian people experienced armed conflict, extreme privation, foreign invasion, and civil unrest.
+Research explores the changing experience of giving birth in Cambodia over 53 years of armed conflict, extreme privation, foreign invasion & civil unrest